Backup Domoticz with Duplicati

 Follow the steps with these instructions:

-However, in the worst case scenario, you don’t have a running pi anymore.
+However, in the worst-case scenario, a F.U.B.A.R. situation, you don’t have a running pi anymore.
 For example, your SD-card or USB stick died…

-First 2 steps are to get your running pi running again with a fresh installation of raspbian and Domoticz.
+First 2 steps are to get your pi running again with a fresh installation of raspbian and Domoticz.
 Next is to install Duplicati again the guide below.
 Another option is to just install Duplicati on your own system to retrieve your files.
+See this link for more information and instructions

 For more information on Duplicati, how to create a proper backup job and other documentation, you can visit this site: